cmsd2/codelauf/README.md

  2. if dir doesn't exist, clone it
  3. if sqlite commit id doesn't exist in repo clear it
  4. git fetch all to manually sync with remote
- 5. if local and remote branches have diverged, find latest commit that we have in common, and delete from the search index all local commits since then
+ 5. if local and remote branches have diverged, use revwalk to find all the commits back to the merge base(s).
- 6. now we can fast forward through the remote commits and add them to the search index, updating sqlite with the processed commit id as we go
- 7. any files that were deleted would have been removed from the index when processing commits
- 8. spider the entire repo and add all the files to the index, replacing any existing docs in index
+ 6. add all commits found to commits work table in sqlite crash recovery: ignore duplicate row errors
+ 7. scroll through commits work table and add each commit to elastic search mark row in work table as done periodically commit elasticsearch batch as we go all updates to search index are idempotent remove from search index any files deleted or renamed by a commit add to repo_files table any files that are added or updated if they're already in there then update the change commit id if newer no special logic needed for crash recovery here
+ 8. when all rows done, save head commit id as indexed commit id in repos table and clear work table. crash recovery: update and work table row deletion in same transaction
+ 9. for each file in repo_files table, add to search index update repo_files indexed commit id as we go if change commit id is newer than indexed commit id crash recovery: it's monotonic. no special logic needed.

 sync thread states:
  1. started